Arrived is a real estate investment platform that offers access to rental property including single-family homes and vacation properties.

 Is Arrived a Good Investment?

-Arrived is just getting started.
-At the time of publication, there are only a few investments available on the platform.
-Additionally, their track record on dividend payments is very limited.
+Since it’s new, their track record on dividend payments is very limited.
 When it comes to their ability to pick rental property that appreciates in value, it will be a few years before we can judge their performance.

 With that in mind, while I really like what the platform brings to the table in the real estate space, investors should realize that it’s still very, very early for this company.

-If you have a properly diversified portfolio of stocks and bonds, and your time frame is five years out or more, Arrived is a solid choice for adding some more diversification and income to your portfolio, and one of the best ways to invest in real estate with little money.
+If you have a properly diversified portfolio of stocks and bonds, and your time frame is five years out or more, Arrived is a solid choice for adding some more diversification and income to your portfolio, and one of the best ways to invest in real estate with little money

 Just invest accordingly based on their limited-track record so far.